 We know that sometimes you need help when buying a new heating system.
 We also know the typical questions people ask when they are thinking about getting underfloor heating, so we have put together this buying guide to help you.

-Whether you are looking to get a whole-house heating system or heat a single room, our guide tells you how underfloor heating works and how the system can help you to stay warm when it gets chilly.
+Whether you are looking to get a whole-house heating system or heat a single room, our guide tells you how floor heating works and how the system can help you to stay warm when it gets chilly.

 How Radiant Floor Heating Systems Work?